Democrat Open Borders Group Outside ICE HQ Chants, "F*** ICE, F*** Your Walls"

 — Steven Nelson (@stevennelson10) June 27, 2018

-Here is another chant.”From Palestine to Mexico, all the walls have got to go.”
-That would be great for Israel.
-They would be quickly overrun by terrorists.
+Here is another chant: “From Palestine to Mexico, all the walls have got to go.”
+[That would be great for Israel.
+They would be quickly overrun by terrorists.]

 New chant at ICE occupation attempt in D.C.: “From Palestine to Mexico, all the walls have gotta go” pic.twitter.com/s798tM19mu